rkapl123/DBAddin/docs/DBSheets.md

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBSheetsDefinitionButton.PNG)

 You can always test the main table query by clicking on "test DBSheet Query" next to the query definition.
 This opens an excel sheet with the results of the main table query being inserted.
 This Testsheet can be closed again either by simply closing it, or quicker by clicking on the same button again (that now changed its caption to "remove Testsheet").

+After saving, the definition file is displayed as a clickable link right besides the "reset DBSheet definition" button and can be viewed or edited (the application that opens the file is choosable after clicking)

 #### Settings